windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/Arbitrum.md

 ### Using custom fee token

 Transaction fees on Arbitrum are paid in ETH.
 Where does the ETH come from?
-Users lock their ETH in the bridge contract on parent chain (Ethereum) and Arbitrum node mints the same amount of native currency on child chain (Arbitrum) in user's account.
+Users lock their ETH in the bridge contract on the parent chain (Ethereum) and Arbitrum node mints the same amount of native currency on the child chain (Arbitrum) in user's account.

 But Orbit chains don't need to necessarily use ETH to pay for gas.
 Orbit chain owner can select, at deployment time, any ERC20 to be the fee token for new chain.
 Once set, fee token for the chain cannot be changed.
 In this case user will lock the ERC20 fee token on the parent chain and Arbitrum node will mint the same amount of native currency on the Orbit chain.
-Customized bridge contract are used on parent chain for this purpose - `ERC20Bridge`, `ERC20Inbox` and `ERC20Outbox` are used instead of `Bridge`, `Inbox` and `Outbox`.
+Customized bridge contracts are used on the parent chain for this purpose - `ERC20Bridge`, `ERC20Inbox` and `ERC20Outbox` are used instead of `Bridge`, `Inbox` and `Outbox`.

 > Check if Orbit chain uses custom fee token by calling [nativeToken()](https://github.com/OffchainLabs/nitro-contracts/blob/780366a0c40caf694ed544a6a1d52c0de56573ba/src/bridge/ERC20Bridge.sol#L38) function on the chain's bridge contract.
-If chain is ETH based call will revert, otherwise it will return the address of the fee token on parent chain
+If chain is ETH based call will revert, otherwise it will return the address of the fee token on the parent chain

-## Custom fee token with non-18 decimals
+### Custom fee token with non-18 decimals

 Let's say a team creates a new Orbit chain which uses USDC as the custom fee token.
 There is an inherent mismatch - USDC uses 6 decimals, while native currency is assumed to have 18 decimals.
 Orbit's bridge contracts deal with this in following way - when the native fee tokens are deposited from the parent chain to the Orbit chain, the deposited amount is scaled to 18 decimals.
 When native currency is withdrawn from the Orbit chain to the parent chain the amount is scaled from 18 back to the fee token's decimals.
 It's important to notice that scaling process can round-down amounts and cause user to lose some dust.